 The icing tunnel at Cold Climate Lab in UiT Narvik attributes itself with a test section dimension of 45.7cm × 47cm × 83.5cm and advanced air automizing nozzles producing droplets with MVD range of 20µm—80µm.
 The distinguishing feature of this icing tunnel is its easy portability for outdoor testing of different models.
 The maximum achievable wind speed is 10ms-1.
 The temperature control unit supported with HMI can maintain temperature at any value between -20.0℃ to +30.0℃.
 Other salient features are as follows:

-Faculty of Engineering Science & Technology of UiT also possesses a large, closed loop wind tunnel supported by a 3-axis balance system to measure lift, drag & pitch of model under observation.
+arcICE research group has an open loop wind tunnel supported by a 3-axis balance system to measure lift, drag & pitch of model under observation.
 This balance system is also interfaced with Data Acquisition System (DAQ System) to directly record pressure readings & aerodynamic forces.
 Other specifications are as follows:

 Cold climate chamber comprises of 3 separate rooms equipped with chillers and frequency controlled ice generators.
 Cooling system is able to regulate temperature between -20.0℃ to +30.0℃ and is made functional by Human Machine Interface (HMI).
 All the rooms implement programmable thermocouples, weather sensors etc. CCTV camera and thermal infrared camera are available for live video monitoring.
 An advanced DAQ system is able to record data from multiple sensors during experimentation.

 Cold climate lab is used extensively for aerodynamic testing and is thus facilitated with advanced and latest softwares used worldwide for R&D purposes.
 The available state-of-the-art Computer Aided Engineering (CAE) numerical solvers include: